data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
 Each element-wise result must have the same sign as the respective element `x2_i`.
+The returned array must have a floating-point data type determined by :ref:`type-promotion` rules.

 ### <a name="round" href="#round">#</a> round(x, /)